-Swedish comic book artist Kim W. Andersson is the the creator of the romantic horror comics LOVE HURTS and ALENA (adapted into an awesome motion picture!).
-Currently working on his continuing space adventure saga ASTRID, first volume already out!
+Swedish comic book artist Kim W. Andersson is the the creator of the romantic horror comics LOVE HURTS, ALENA (adapted into an awesome motion picture!) and space adventure saga ASTRID.

 His books are published in several countries (full list below) and you can catch him in conventions and comics festivals all over the world.